-It might help to begin by defining who print resistant writers are and how they distinguish themselves from those who are print comfortable.
+It might help to begin by defining our assumptions about who print resistant writers are and how they distinguish themselves from those who are seemingly print comfortable.
 This is how I do it.
-This definition is based on my own action research inside of my own classroom, in the writing studio that I founded and ran for a decade, and in the classrooms I’ve worked in within and beyond the United States over the last fifteen years.
+The content in this chart reflects data captured from my own action research inside of my own classrooms, in the writing studio that I founded and ran for a decade, and in the classrooms I’ve worked in within and beyond the United States over the last fifteen years.

-Perhaps you’ll recognize some of your own students here.
+Perhaps you’ll recognize some of your own thinking here.